-Following our flood modelling presentation at Geo Business 2015 Ambiental was approached by GIS Professional to write a full feature article.
-This article has now been published in the August edition of the magazine.
+Following our flood modelling presentation at Geo Business 2015, Ambiental was approached by GIS Professional to write a full feature article.
+The article was published in their August 2015 edition, issue no. 65.

 Our feature explores the history of flooding in Great Britain and explains how it is possible to predict where and when flooding might occur.
 This is achieved through the use of spatial data to produce flood models which simulate how floods develop.
 Ambiental employs this approach to generate flood hazard maps and flood risk databases which are used by the insurance industry and other sectors whenever an understanding of potential exposure to flood is required in order to reduce financial losses, protect lives and preserve vulnerable infrastructure.

 This article draws upon Ambiental’s expertise in flood risk consultancy and the analysis work is underpinned by the predictive precision made possible through our industry leading UKFloodMap™ and UK FloodScore™ products (Now features on our sister company’s website, www.ambientalrisk.com).
 The feature provides a good introduction to the field of flood modelling and discusses the spatial datasets and GIS processes used in the production of flood models.

 Our feature, ‘Precision flood models and spatial analysis of flood risk’, was written by Paul Drury, GIS and Data Manager at Ambiental.

 You can access the full article, along with the images used, in the downloadable pdf here.
 However, the article text has been copied below for your convenience.